 Quality Improvement in EMS

 Quality improvement practices vary significantly among EMS agencies across the United States; however, a survey of EMS agencies nationwide in 2015 revealed that 71% of agencies surveyed report having dedicated quality improvement personnel .
 Examples of quality improvement projects include improving prehospital aspirin administration rates in patients with acute coronary syndromes, improving paramedic identification of STEMI, and decreasing peri-intubation hypoxia, among others.
+Developing EMS systems have also successfully implemented continuous QI programs to specifically address pre-hospital trauma care, with significant improvement in pre-specified KPIs following targeted education.
 Each of these projects began with identifying the need for improvement.
 They developed a plan that included a process change and a means for assessing the impact of that change.
 When developing a plan, consider three questions prior to choosing key performance indicators, and implementing any process improvement project or particular system.

 - What is the aim?